China–Ukraine relations: Trade relations

-During the 2009 flu pandemic in Ukraine the Chinese government allocated free aid worth a total of 3.5 million yuan ($500,000) to supply diagnostic devices, facemasks, eyeglasses, gloves, and other means of protection for Ukraine.
-From 2016 to 2021 China's investment in Ukraine rose from $50 million to $260 million.
-Despite a small share of total foreign direct investment (FDI), 0.5%, their growth rate is significantly ahead of FDI growth in general.
-Mostly Chinese state-owned companies invest in Ukrainian state-owned companies.
-Loans are usually also provided by state-owned banks.
-Chinese companies most primarily work with Ukrainian ones in the energy sector and agriculture.
+During the 2009 flu pandemic in Ukraine, the Chinese government allocated free aid worth a total of 3.5 million yuan ($500,000) to supply diagnostic devices, face masks, eyeglasses, gloves, and other means of protection for Ukraine.
+From 2016 to 2021, China's investment in Ukraine rose from $50 million to $260 million.
+Despite a small share of total foreign direct investment (FDI), 0.5%, the growth rate of Chinese investment is significantly ahead of FDI growth in general.
+Primarily Chinese state-owned companies invest in Ukrainian state-owned companies; loans are usually also provided by state-owned banks.
+Chinese companies mostly work with their Ukrainian counterparts in the energy sector and agriculture.

+In April 2023 Ukraine's National Agency on Corruption Prevention designated China's Xiaomi Corporation an "international sponsor of war".
+In June 2023 the agency added Zhejiang Geely Holding Group Co., Ltd. (a major Chinese automotive company commonly known as Geely) to its list of international sponsors of war.
+The list also includes Chinese companies such as Great Wall Motor, China State Construction Engineering Corporation, Hikvision, Dahua Technology, as well as the Alibaba Group.

+Public opinion

+In a 2019 poll by the Pew Research Center, 57% of Ukrainians held a favourable view towards China while 14% held an unfavourable view.
+An opinion poll conducted by the Razumkov Centre in February–March 2023 showed that 60% of Ukrainians surveyed had a negative view of China.
+Another Razumkov Centre poll conducted in January 2024 had 72.5% of Ukrainian respondents expressing a negative view of China, which was only less than 3 other countries: Iran (82%), Belarus (87%), and Russia (95%).
+64% expressed a negative view of Xi Jinping in the 2024 poll.